drewbailey/blog-posts/js-cli.md

   ★  webpack - A full-featured Webpack + vue-loader setup with hot reload, linting, testing & css extraction.
   ★  webpack-simple - A simple Webpack + vue-loader setup for quick prototyping
 ```
-After you decide which template you would like to use the installation and set up is similar to Angular and React.
+After you decide which template you would like to use the installation and set up is similar to Angular and React but it does not run npm install in the background for you.
 ```bash
 vue init webpack my-appy
 cd my-app